rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 	}
 	```

-	This code imports the Python packages that will be used in the notebook, creates a Spark session that can be used to execute [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) commands in the container, and initializes the parameters that will be used to train the model.
+	This code imports the Python packages that will be used in the notebook, creates a Spark session that can be used to execute [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) commands in the container, and defines the parameters used to train the model.
 One of those parameters — ```max_epochs``` — determines how many forward and backward passes are made through the model as it is being trained.
 Setting this value to something higher than 7 could increase the accuracy of the model, but would also increase the training time.

 1. Add a cell to the notebook.
 Then enter and execute the following code to create a pair of directories in the container's file system if those directories don't already exist — one to hold the images used to train and test the model, and one to hold output: